andySigler/nodela/README.md

 Mill anywhere on your copper plate by jogging the head around.
 The interface will also mirror your design for when milling the bottom of your PCB.

-####Speed and plunge depth
+####Automatic speed and plunge settings

-Mill anywhere on your copper plate by jogging the head around.
-The interface will also mirror your design for when milling the bottom of your PCB.
+By selecting the current bit and cut depth, Nodela will decide the best settings to run at.
+This will prevent bits from breaking, and greatly decrease your cut time.

+###WARNING: What the current version does NOT do:

-####WARNING: Current version does NOT interpret arcs or circles
+####Does NOT interpret arcs or circles

+The current assumes all `Wires` are straight lines.
+If you want a curve in your mill job, draw tons of little lines

+####Does NOT mill `Hole` and `Via` diameters

 The current assumes all `Wires` are straight lines.
 If you want a curve in your mill job, draw tons of little lines